PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Method

 \subsection{Selection of the Number of Principal Components in PCA-QS}

-Selecting the number of principal components (\( k \)) in PCA-QS is essential for balancing computational cost and fidelity to the original data distribution.
+Selecting the number of principal components (\( k \)) in PCA-based Quantile Sampling (PCA-QS) is essential for balancing computational cost and fidelity to the original data distribution.
 The value of \( k \) directly influences convergence behavior, including KL divergence decay, Wasserstein stability, and quantile estimation accuracy.